Learn about the band instruments:

 Since the balance of the saxophone is maintained by the use of a neck strap, it is extremely important that students be able to sit up completely straight and be still when asked to.

 Saxophone players are responsible for maintaining a working stock of 8+ quality reeds.
 Alto Saxophone students will have the opportunity after their first year of instruction to audition for Tenor Sax or Baritone Sax (based on their proven musical and behavioral abilities while in alto saxophone class).

 Trumpet / Cornet

 The cornet / trumpet is the smallest member of the brass family.
 The sound on cornet / trumpet is produced by vibrating the lips together in a small mouthpiece.
-Students who choose and are selected to play cornet / trumpet will begin on a cornet (smaller in size) and “graduate” into a trumpet upon the completion of a battery of playing exams.
+Students who choose and are selected to play cornet / trumpet will begin on a cornet (smaller in size) and “graduate” into a trumpet at the end of their beginner band year!

 While orthodontia is somewhat troublesome at first to a cornet / trumpet player, it is not impossible to make good sounds with braces.
 A slight overbite is okay, but an underbite can severely hinder progress on cornet trumpet.
 Cornet / trumpet players come in all shapes and sizes.

 Cornet / trumpet parts usually have the melody (recognizable) part, therefore students who choose and are selected for cornet / trumpet should exhibit a confident demeanor, strong personality, and demonstrate a high level of self-motivation.